Lilies (TV series): 7. "The Serpent"

 Billy comes home for a visit, bringing mini pineapples and a snake.
 The snake leads Dadda to meet a Miss Bird — she is a teacher and asks Dadda to give a talk about the snake.
 He does and starts accompanying Miss Bird and her classes on their excursions.
 They start dating and Dadda invites her to tea to meet his children.
 They are horrified that their father has a girlfriend and that Billy's new job is a waiter in a gentleman's club.
 The girls insist that he end it.
 Iris reveals that she wants to be a nun.
-Father Melia initially supports her, but later changes his mind and refuses to explain.
+Father Melia initially supports her but later changes his mind and refuses to explain.
 May starts dating Frank Gadney and Ruby starts dating Joseph.
-May is happy with Frank until she sees Richard Brazendale.
-He visits before sailing to New York.
+May is happy with Frank until she sees Richard Brazendale, who visits before sailing to New York.
 After feeling the baby kick, he asks her to love their child and May realises that she can not hide her pregnancy any longer.
 Dadda is horrified at the news and walks out but returns later, drunk.
 Angry with his daughters, he beats May but Iris and Ruby protect her.
 Dadda packs his belongings and leaves.
 Frank, bathing May's wounds, asks her to marry him but she refuses, telling him she is in love with the baby's father.